CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Abstract

 \section{Abstract}

-AMD's Secure Encrypted Virtualization (SEV) is an emerging security feature on AMD processors that allows virtual machines to run on encrypted memory and perform confidential computing even with an untrusted hypervisor.
+AMD's Secure Encrypted Virtualization (SEV) is an emerging security feature of modern AMD processors that allows virtual machines to run with encrypted memory and perform confidential computing even with an untrusted hypervisor.
 This paper first demystifies SEV's improper use of address space identifier (ASID) for controlling accesses of a VM to encrypted memory pages, cache lines, and TLB entries.
-We then present the \atkname attacks, a novel class of attacks against SEV that allow the adversary to launch an attacker VM and change its ASID to that of the victim VM to impersonate the victim.
-We present two variants of \atkname attacks: \atknameOne decrypts victim's page tables or memory blocks following the format of a page table entry; \atknameTwo constructs encryption and decryption oracles by executing instructions of the victim VM.
-We have successfully performed \atkname attacks on SEV and SEV-ES processors.
+We then present the \atkname attacks\footnote{\atkname refers to interference between telecommunication signals in adjacent circuits that causes signals to cross over each other.}, a novel class of attacks against SEV that allow the adversary to launch an attacker VM and change its ASID to that of the victim VM to impersonate the victim.
+We present two variants of \atkname attacks: \atknameOne decrypts victim's page tables or any memory blocks conforming to the format of a page table entry; \atknameTwo constructs encryption and decryption oracles by executing instructions of the victim VM.
+We discuss the applicability of \atkname attacks on AMD's SEV, SEV-ES, and SEV-SNP processors.